 2. If you don’t know how to work devices, ask the homeowners for a training session before showings.
 When other agents request a showing, confirm that they can also use the devices.

-3. Stage homes with smart technology to highlight the functions and benefits of the devices.
+3. Stage homes with smart technology to highlight the s and benefits of the devices.
 Let buyers imagine being able to manage their lives from their refrigerator, or automatically adjust lighting based on the weather.

 4. Demonstrate the technology as you sell the home.
 Show lighting schemes, demonstrates how automatic shades and blinds work, point out the features on kitchen appliances.

 5. Show prospective buyers how devices are controlled and connected to the internet.
 If the home has a central hub, show where it is and how it works.
 Sellers should consider developing a guide to the technology, so buyers aren’t intimidated by it but rather see the benefits and ease of use.

 Of course, if a home doesn’t have any smart features, that shouldn’t dissuade buyers from considering a property.
 Even older homes can be retrofitted with smart technology, and a reluctant buyer may be swayed by the option of adding his or her own technology to the home.
 As the agent, it’s your job to help your clients see those possibilities — and to understand the role of smart technology in the home.

 The average American spends over 70 hours a year working in their yard.
 70 hours - almost…